 When I first started on my weight loss journey I was a meal tracking ninja.
 Everything that went into my mouth I paid attention too.
 Then, a few years into my journey, I got complacent.
 I didn’t track like I should and slowly started to eat more calories.
 Eventually, those extra licks, bites, and sips brought some weight back on.
 I learned the only way to stay honest with food is to track it.

 This one is HUGE.
-You won’t lose weight by tracking foods when you feel like it, meal planning once in awhile, or preparing food and exercising when you have time.
-In order to create sustainable weight loss you need to implement thse habits into your lifestyle and do them consistently.
+You won’t lose weight by tracking foods when you feel like it, meal planning once in a while, or preparing food and exercising when you have time.
+In order to create sustainable weight loss, you need to implement these habits into your lifestyle and do them consistently.
 That’s the only way you’ll see long-term results and experience the benefits from any of these habits.

 If you are serious about losing weight then you MUST set your environment up for success right from the start.
 You must practice self-discipline.
 This means removing trigger foods from your home and ensuring there’s portion-control healthy options available.
 It also means putting in place habits and routines that will control stress and chaos so you’re not drowning in the hot zone – remember healthy choices are rarely made in the hot zone.
 It means taking the time to make exercise a priority instead of leaving it up to the schedule gods.
 It’s being prepared ahead of time so you’re in better control to make healthier choices.

 Willpower should be reserved for environments you don’t have control over.
-For example, a holiday party, dinner party at a friends, work party, break room snacks, movie theatre, and other places like that.
+For example, a holiday party, a dinner party at a friend’s, a work party, break room snacks, a movie theatre, and other places like that.
 Those are the times you need to pull out the willpower card.

 Also, habits like meal planning and meal prep do take time up front but they actually save you so much time during the week.
 Exercise will give you more energy to do the things you want to do.
 And who doesn’t like organization?
 I’m not saying we need to be OCD but getting control over the clutter and chaos will ultimately save time during the week.